Myra Molloy: Background

-Molloy was born in Bangkok to a Thai-Chinese mother and an American father.
+Molloy was born and raised in Bangkok, Thailand to a Thai mother and an American father.
 She has a younger sister, Nina.
-From an early age, Molloy made frequent trips to New York City, where she fell in love with Broadway.
-She was fascinated by The Phantom of the Opera, more than once standing through the entire performance with her $26 standing-room ticket.
+From an early age, Molloy made frequent trips to New York City.
+She was fascinated by The Phantom of the Opera, on more than one occasion standing through the entire performance with her $26 standing-room ticket.
 She still tries to attend every musical that she possibly can.

 Molloy started playing violin when she was 5, later switching to the viola.
 She was a member of her school orchestra, as well as senior and chamber choirs.
 Molloy was the first vocal scholar at Shrewsbury International School Bangkok at age 9.

 In 2011 when Molloy was 13, she entered the first season of Thailand's Got Talent.
-In the competition she sang Time to Say Goodbye, Think of Me, Pie Jesu, and the Thai pop song "Star".
-The founder of Bangkok Grand Opera said he opened his new production company based on the increased interest in Western classical music as a direct result of Molloy's performances.
+In the competition she sang “Time to Say Goodbye,” “Think of Me,” “Pie Jesu,” and the Thai pop song “Star.”
+The founder of Bangkok Grand Opera said he opened his new production company based on the increased interest in Western classical music as a direct result of Molloy’s performances.

 Since winning the competition in 2011, Molloy has performed regularly with the Siam Sinfonietta Orchestra and Bangkok Opera.
-She regularly sings at major events including The Thai National Film Awards, The British Embassy Celebration of Queen Elizabeth II's birthday, The Asia-Pacific ICT Awards, numerous music festivals and concerts, and regularly at corporate events for major international companies including Rolls-Royce, Samsung, Johnson & Johnson, Shiseido and many more.
+She regularly sings at major events including The Thai National Film Awards, The British Embassy Celebration of Queen Elizabeth II’s birthday, The Asia-Pacific ICT Awards, numerous music festivals and concerts, and regularly at corporate events for major international companies including Rolls-Royce, Samsung, Johnson & Johnson, Shiseido, and many more.

 Molloy has performed in Paris, China, Singapore, Thailand, and the United States singing in different languages including English, Thai, Chinese, German, French, Italian, Spanish and Latin.
-She enjoys singing classical, pop, musicals and Jazz.
+She enjoys singing classical, pop, musical theatre, and jazz.